TO THE MEMBERS

 Your Board places on record its sincere appreciation for the dedication hard work andsignificant contributions made by the employees across the Company.

-Your Board sincerely thanks all the business partners institutions banks and inparticular the shareholders for their continued support to and trust in the Company.
+Your Board sincerely thanks all business partners institutions banks and inparticular the Members for their continued support to and trust in the Company.

 For and on behalf of the Board

 |Chairman ||Director |